-Here’s a look at the shootings that occurred in the Mid-Atlantic/Washington, DC area in October 2002.
+Here’s a look at the timelines, victims and aftermath of the shootings that occurred in and around Washington, DC in October 2002.
 Ten people were killed and three injured in sniper-style shootings.

 John Allen Muhammad and Lee Boyd Malvo were arrested, tried and convicted for the shootings.
 Muhammad received a death sentence and was executed on November 10, 2009.
 Malvo was convicted and received life sentences without parole in Maryland and Virginia.
 Malvo’s Virginia sentences of life without parole were commuted to life with the possibility of parole in February 2020, after the state changed its law concerning life without parole sentences for juveniles.